-Trauma ultimately cuts us off from the roots of our deepest and authentic self so we feel disconnected and orphaned from ‘the mother-ship.’
-Healing trauma is the reconnection to our true experience.
-For some ‘small t’ traumas talking therapy is enough, however for the majority of trauma, and especially the ‘I-don’t-want-to-go-there’ events, it often isn’t enough to simply talk about it, and can have the opposite effect and risk of re-traumatising the client.
-This is why I am trained in three therapies, which I combine together, and that are very gentle, safe and highly effective in processing the symptoms of trauma:
+For smaller traumas simply talking through the experience and working through the accompanying feelings is enough to process the event.
+However, and especially with big trauma – the life threatening events – it often isn’t enough to simply talk it through, and could have the opposite effect and risk re-traumatisation.
+This is why I am trained in three specific therapies, which I combine together, and that are very gentle, safe and effective for processing trauma: